marsch/Architecture/Connectors/AdapterCompletenessChecklist.md

 - [ ] The tester must be have permission to:
   - [ ] Login to the test account/system
   - [ ] Create, Update and Delete objects as required in the UI of the system
-  - [ ] Configure API access for the connector
+  - [ ] Configure API access for the adapter
-- [ ] Data in the test instance/account/tenant can only be manipulated by the tester and the connector.
+- [ ] Data in the test instance/account/tenant can only be manipulated by the tester and the adapter.
 (No shared test instances/accounts/tenants.)